Where to stay in London – Close to Famous attractions for First time visitors

 The City of London is a city and county within London.
 It constituted most of London from its settlement by the Romans in the 1st century AD to the Middle Ages, but the agglomeration has since grown far beyond the City’s borders.

-While this area isn’t the cheapest in London, It’s the best place to stay in London on a budget as it has a number of budget accommodations options.
+While this area isn’t the cheapest in London, It’s the one of best places to stay in London on a budget as it has a number of budget accommodations options.

 Quick facts on City of London